Belgian Railways Class 21

 During 1993 locomotive 2130 was converted for use as a test bed for the development of the future Class 13.
 It was renumbered into Class 19 as 1901 for the testing program and was the only member of the class.
 It also gained triphase traction motors and a transformer that let it work under both 3000 volts DC and 25000 volts, 50 Hz AC plus French safety equipment and operated into Lille Flandres station in France a number of times while in regular service.
 By 2001 the testing was complete and it was restored to standard with its original number of 2130.

 Locomotive 2119 was involved in the severe collision at Buizingen, just north of Halle on Line 96, in 2010.

 Withdrawals started in early 2014 as NMBS/SNCB decided that it had a surplus of electric locomotives after the Class 18 and Class 19 were delivered from Siemens.
 Most Class 21 locomotives from 2101 to 2130 were withdrawn by the December 2014 timetable change.
 The rest will be retained until further notice.
 Most of 2101 to 2130 have been stripped for spares and had asbestos removed before scrapping.
 Classes 21 and 27 share many interchangeable parts.
 A major worry has been the traction motor blowers for Class 27.
 The company that made them in the 1980s is no longer in business so the Class 21s will serve as a spares bank to keep the Class 27s, which are more powerful, in service.

+In 2022, a portion of this class of locomotives has been imported into Poland by Seville Rail Rent with the intention of offering them to Polish railway operators as a replacement for older EU07 series locomotives.
+As of 2024, none have entered service in Poland.